Jan Suchopárek

-Jan Suchopárek (born 23 September 1969) is a Czech football coach and former defender, who is head coach of the Czech Republic U21 national team.
+Jan Suchopárek (born 23 September 1969) is a Czech football coach and former defender.

-He played for Czechoslovakia and later the Czech Republic, playing a combined total of 61 international matches, scoring 4 goals.
+He played for Czechoslovakia and later the Czech Republic, playing a combined total of 61 international matches, scoring four goals.
 Suchopárek was a participant at UEFA Euro 1996, where the Czech Republic won the silver medal.
 He scored in the group stage against Russia and played in the UEFA Euro 1996 Final, where the Czech Republic lost to Germany.

-At club level, Suchopárek played for Prague teams Dukla and Slavia before moving to France, where he played for RC Strasbourg.
+At club level, Suchopárek played for Prague teams Dukla and Slavia before moving to France, where he played for RC Strasbourg, and Germany, for Tennis Borussia Berlin.
 He finished his career in the Czech Second League, where he played for Kladno.

+As a coach, Suchopárek took roles at Kladno (youth coach) and Dukla Prague (assistant coach) before moving into the Czech Republic national youth teams.
+He served as head coach of the Czech Republic U21 national team from 2021 to 2025, leading the side to the group stage of the final tournament in the 2023 and 2025 European Championships.

-Playing career
+Club career

 Early career

 Suchopárek was born in Kladno.
-In his country, he played for Dukla Prague before moving on to Slavia Prague, where he played from 1991 to 1996.
-In this time he captained the title-winning team in the 1995–96 Czech First League, as well as being involved in Slavia's progression to the semi final stage of the 1995–96 UEFA Cup.
+He played in the Czechoslovak First League for Dukla Prague between 1988 and 1991, during which time the club won the Czech and Czechoslovak Cup in the 1989–90 season.
+He then moved on to Slavia Prague, where he played from 1991 to 1996.
+In this time he captained the title-winning team in the 1995–96 Czech First League.